vegaprotocol/specs/specs/0044-lp-mechanics.md

 The above simple formula defines the amound by which the bond accouint will be 'slashed', where:

 -  `bond-penalty-parameter` is a network parameter
--  `shortfall` refers to the absolute value of the funds that the liquidity provider was unable to cover through their margin and general accounts, that are needed for mark to market settlemnt or to meet their margin requirements.
+-  `shortfall` refers to the absolute value of the funds that the liquidity provider was unable to cover through their margin and general accounts, that are needed for settlement (mark to market or [product](./0045-product.md) driven) or to meet their margin requirements.

 **Auctions:** if this occurs at the transition from auction mode to continuous trading, the `market-maker-bond-penalty` will not be applied / will always be set to zero.